pradyunsg/furo/docs/customisation/index.md

 ```{note}
 Typos in the `css_variables` dictionary are silently ignored, and do not raise any errors or warnings.
 Double check that your spellings and values are correct and valid.
 ```

-The [Reference](reference/index) section describes the various elements that can be used in your documentation and which CSS variables they utilize.

 ### `sidebar_hide_name`